patrickbwarren/inkscape-survex-export/README.md

 Notes:

+1. The orientation and scalebar lines are picked up irrespective of the layer selection.

+2. Path names in Inkscape can be set by Object &rarr; Object properties&hellip;

-1. If Survex complains with an error
+3. If survex complains with an error
 'Survey not all connected to fixed stations', then it is most likely a pair of supposedly coincident survey stations are not close enough together.
 To diagnose this: